Minify Javascript: Pros and Cons of Minifying Javascript Code

 What is Minification in Javascript?

 Minification, also known as minimization, is a very simple website development concept.
-It involves truncating all unnecessary characters of Javascript source code without impacting its usefulness and functionality.
+It involves removing unnecessary characters of Javascript source code without impacting its usefulness and functionality.

 Think of minification as refining Javascript code.
 By removing extraneous semicolons, comments, whitespace, along with using shorter variable functions and names, developers can create a more compact file size.